spruceid/spruceid.dev/docs/didkit/install.md

 1. To install the DIDKit command line program on GNU/Linux, MacOS, or Windows+WSL, first install [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html).
-2. Install `build-essential` or equivalent tools if they aren't already installed.
+2. Install `libssl-dev`, as well as `pkg-config`,`build-essential`, or equivalent core toolsets if they aren't already installed.
 3. Then simply run `cargo install` for the given target package:
 `didkit-cli | didkit-http`.
 For example, for DIDKit CLI, run: